apache/trafficserver/doc/reference/configuration/records.config.en.rst

 set to :arg:`N` the IP address is rotated if more than :arg:`N` seconds have past since the first time the current address was used.

+.. ts:cv:: CONFIG proxy.config.hostdb.host_file.path STRING /etc/hosts

+   Set the file path for an external host file.

+If this is set (non-empty) then the file is presumed to be a hosts file in the standard `host file format <http://tools.ietf.org/html/rfc1123#page-13>`_.
+It is read and the entries there added to the HostDB.
+The file is periodically checked for a more recent modification date in which case it is reloaded.
+The interval is set by the value :ts:cv:`proxy.config.hostdb.host_file.interval`.

+While not technically reloadable, the value is read every time the file is to be checked so that if changed the new value will be used on the next check and the file will be treated as modified.

+.. ts:cv:: CONFIG proxy.config.hostdb.host_file.interval INT 86400
+   :metric: seconds
+   :reloadable:

+   Set the file changed check timer for :ts:cv:`proxy.config.hostdb.host_file.path`.

+The file is checked every this many seconds to see if it has changed.
+If so the HostDB is updated with the new values in the file.

 .. ts:cv:: CONFIG proxy.config.hostdb.ip_resolve STRING NULL

    Set the host resolution style.